-Techniques which reduce ammonia and odour emissions can also be considered effective in reducing the emission of nmVOCs from animal manure.
+Techniques which reduce ammonia and odour emissions can also be considered effective in reducing the emission of NMVOCs from animal manure.
 Hence, in order to reduce emissions from livestock buildings, techniques mentioned for ammonia (SNAP code 100900) can be applied (e.g. immediate removal of urine from cubicles for cattle, fast removal of slurry for pigs and belt drying of manure inside the poultry houses for laying hens).
-Other techniques which result in a reduction of the emission of nmVOCs are covering the slurry storage outside the building, and collecting and burning biogas which is generated is the most effective way.
-But also systems already described for reducing ammonia emissions from storage such as natural and artificial floating crust and floating mats may give some odour reduction due to reduction of the emission of VOCs (Mannebeck, 1986).
-Injection of slurry is an effective way to reduce emission of nmVOCs during spreading.
-Odour emission reduction by these methods has been measured, but these data are not directly applicable to nmVOCs.
+Other techniques which result in a reduction of the emission of NMVOCs are covering the slurry storage outside the building, and collecting and burning the bio-gas generated.
+The latter is the most effective way, however, systems already described for reducing ammonia emissions from storage such as natural and artificial floating crust and floating mats may give some odour reduction due to reduction of the emission of VOCs (Mannebeck, 1986).
+Injection of slurry is an effective way to reduce emission of NMVOCs during spreading.
+Odour emission reduction by these methods has been measured, but these data are not directly applicable to NMVOCs.